 2. Shapes

-When a two-dimensional line encloses, we get a shape — another important basic element of design.
-There are two types of shapes: geometric and organic.
-Think of geometric shapes like those you studied in math class, such as squares and circles.
-Whether simple or complex, these shapes create a feeling of order and control.
-Organic shapes can be drawn freehand or using a mouse or digital pen - they are often found in nature, like leaves or clouds.
-Organic shapes produce a natural feel.
+When a two-dimensional line encloses, you get a shape, another basic element of design.
+There are two types: geometric and organic.
+Geometric shapes are the ones you studied in math class, such as squares and circles.
+Whether simple or complex, they create a feeling of order and control.

 The purpose of shapes